 e.
 Put the Judge's (and Magistrate Judge's name, if appropriate) on all documents filed.

 f.
 Briefs and/or affidavits are required when the law and/or the facts are relied on.
 Local Rule 7.01(a).

 g.
 A Statement of Material Facts with citations to the record is required when filing a motion for summary judgment.
 See Local Rule 56.01.

 h.
 Proposed orders are optional when a motion is filed.

 i.
-If copies of documents stamped "filed" are requested, enclose an extra copy of the document and, if sent by mail, a stamped, pre-addressed envelope with instructions to the Clerk to return the stamped copy.
+If documents are being filed on paper and copies of documents stamped "filed" are requested, enclose an extra copy of the document and, if sent by mail, a stamped, pre-addressed envelope with instructions to the Clerk to return the stamped copy.